Probation procedure for non-academic staff

 - Ensure probationer is informed, in writing, of the outcome of the appeal within five working days of the meeting.

-- Seek the advice of their Assistant HR Business Partner prior to the appeal panel meeting.
+- Seek the advice of the HR Business Partnering team prior to the appeal panel meeting.